-In 2018, a twenty-three-year-old Indigenous mother named Jermain Charlo left a bar in Missoula, Montana, and was never seen again.
+In Stolen: The Search for Jermain (Season One) podcast, Walker investigates the disappearance of a twenty-three-year-old Indigenous mother named Jermain Charlo who left a bar in Missoula, Montana in 2018, and was never seen again.
 After two years and thousands of hours of investigative work, police believe they are close to solving the mystery of what happened to her.
 Stolen, a podcast by investigative journalist Connie Walker on Gimlet Media, goes inside the investigation, tracking down leads and joining search parties through the dense mountains of the Flathead Reservation.
 As Walker unravels the mystery, her show examines what it means to be an Indigenous woman in America.

 Connie Walker, an award-winning Cree journalist from Okanese First Nation in Saskatchewan, is the former host of the CBC News podcast, Missing & Murdered.
-In Stolen, her first series for Gimlet Media, Walker travels to Montana to tell the story of Jermain Charlo who was last seen on the evening of June 16, 2018, in Missoula.
+In Stolen (Season One), Walker travels to Montana to tell the story of Jermain Charlo who was last seen on the evening of June 16, 2018, in Missoula.

 “With podcasting, you have the time and space to really dive in and connect the dots in a way that was really difficult to do when I was a news reporter,” Walker says.
 She hopes Stolen: The Search for Jermain will bring new attention to Charlo’s case, and shed light on the epidemic of missing and murdered Indigenous women in general.